Alienowy/About-me/README.md

 # AdrianWąś-Portfolio
 My tester's portfolio.
 # About me
-  Hi, I am Adrian.
-I am here because I want to change my career path.
-Before, I have worked as a chimney sweep.
-Now, I am learning manual testing.
-I am attending a course, which helps me take my first steps in the profession.
-In the future, I would like to fulfill myself as a tester.
-The opportunity to raise my qualifications gives me a lot of motivation, that is why I am looking for a place where I can develop.
-Working as a chimney sweep, I have learnt to talk to people.
-I can work in groups, but working alone is also no problem to me.
-Working in the office required accuracy from me, which I can use it in a manual tester profession.
-My perfectionism makes me pay attention to details.
-Ambition forces me to improve myself.
-I am creative and open to new experiences.
-I have a wide range of interests.
-In winter I love snowboarding, in summer I put on roller skates.
-I appreciate the handcrafts.
-Manual skills allow me to fulfill myself artistically.
-Sometimes it is a drawing, sometimes it is a wooden table or a concrete pot.
-I would like to learn horse riding. to be able to roam the forests like Gerald on his Roach.
-I try to be open to people and the world.
+Hello, I am Adrian.
+I am here on GitHub because I want to set out on my new career path.
+Previously I worked as a chimney sweep but also ran the office and did the accountancy.
+Now I am learning Manual Testing on a course which helps me take my first steps in that new profession.
+In the future I would like to work as a Tester.

+Any opportunity to improve my qualifications gives me a lot of motivation.
+That is why I am looking for a creative place where I could develop my new skills.
+Working as a chimney sweep, I learnt to enjoy talking to people.
+I am a good team player but, if needed, I am also happy to work on my own.
+Working in the office required accuracy, which I can use in the manual tester profession, where attention to detail is the key.

+My ambition encourages me to improve myself.
+I am creative and open to new experiences as I have a wide range of interests, from snowboarding to roller skating.
+I also appreciate handcrafts.
+My manual skills allow me to fulfill myself artistically.
+Sometimes it is a drawing.
+Sometimes it is a wooden table.
+And sometimes a concrete flower pot.
+I would like to learn horse riding to roam forests like Gerald on his Roach.

+All in all, I am open to people and the world.

 # Tools
 * [Trello](https://trello.com/) - Issue tracking and project management tool for developers